Iain05/Lightframe/Devlog/Logs.md

 4. Change the medium size image upload resolution
 5. Order images by date taken (prefer to do it by backend I think? faster?)

+# July 2nd, 2025
+Okay so selecting a cover image was lowkey easy, and then deleting an album was mostly easy.
+Also made the down and select buttons on the image toggleable with props on the album gallery.
+So I did pretty much everything that was on my todo in like an hour.
+I haven't done image ordering yet though, and i still need to fix up a dockerfile a bit, since I need to do that ip tunnel for the database.
+Also need to figure out how the hell I'm gonna do the oracle set up on the server without it being a nightmare.
+I guess one time setup at least shouldn't be to bad.